GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 ```

 Any changes can be made by clicking the batch build file again and only
 necessary changes will be compiled, as is normal for a "make" process.
+Once
+again, use `libpqxx-master` for the most recent build of libpqxx, or change
+that to match the `libpqxx-<version>` number you are using, here and in the
+examples that follow.

 Flags that can be added on the first `cmake` line include: `-A x64` or `-A
 Win32` These will select the target architecture as 64 or 32 bit. `-G